Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 Return a list of absolute paths to the images, if this input plugin represents an image collection.
 The list of images is in the same order as the spine and the TOC.

 This method must be implemented in sub-classes.
 It must return the path to the created OPF file or an OEBBook instance.
-All output should be contained in the current directory.
-If this plugin creates files outside the current directory they must be deleted/marked for deletion before this method returns.
+All output should be contained in the current folder.
+If this plugin creates files outside the current folder they must be deleted/marked for deletion before this method returns.

 Called to allow the input plugin to perform postprocessing after the book has been parsed.